Jianningli/medshapenet-feedback/README.md

 **References**  <br>

-If you find MedShapeNet useful, please cite MedShapeNet as:
+If you use MedShapeNet in your research, please cite MedShapeNet as:

 ```
 @article{li2020baseline,